'American Idol' Recap: Angie Miller Dominates Again & Ranking Mariah Carey's Judging Failure

 The Mariah Carey project is an unmitigated disaster.
 Everybody knows this, it’s clear the producers have talked to her based on what she’s said on air, she’s definitely not coming back next season.

-In fact, it’s been so bad, that, according to a Deadline.com report published yesterday, the show’s producers seriously considered yanking Mariah Carey during the season in favor of bringing Jennifer Lopez back.
+In fact, it’s been so bad, that, according to reports published yesterday, the show’s producers seriously considered yanking Mariah Carey during the season in favor of bringing Jennifer Lopez back.
 Obviously, this would have been a great decision as J-Lo is one of the best judges this show has seen and Mariah is easily the worst with her incoherent rambles that despite containing at minimum 1500 words each, never actually say anything about the contestant’s performance.

 It’s been the worst part of the show this season and something that if the fans were able to vote on the judges, would easily have seen Mariah’s ouster weeks ago.